Photo credit: Laura Ayres

 This two-day event is an opportunity for bread enthusiasts and professional bakers to break bread together, to improve their baking skills, share ideas, and network within the artisan bread community.
 According to Peter Reinhart, "Asheville and its surrounding area, with a very small population, supports more artisan bakeries than most states, so this really is an ideal setting for this festival.
 The bakeries are small but truly artisan in the purest sense of the word."
 Steve Bardwell adds "No doubt about it, this festival showcases many of best bread bakers and most innovative ideas in bread today."

-On Saturday April 12 from 10am to 2pm, over 15 local artisan bakeries will be sampling and selling their breads at the Magnolia Building on Asheville’s A-B Tech campus; hands-on workshops and lectures by the featured guest artisan bakers will take place from 10am to 4pm at the same location.
-In addition, one special workshop is being held at the Carolina Ground Mill, with a stone dressing demonstration by Roger and Tass Jansen of Jansen Gristmills.
-Tickets are required for all workshops and can be purchased at the festival website.
+On Saturday, May 6 from 10am to 2pm, over 15 local artisan bakeries will be sampling and selling their breads at the Magnolia Building on Asheville’s A-B Tech campus; hands-on workshops and lectures by the featured guest artisan bakers will take place from 10am to 4pm at the same location.
+In addition, two special workshops are scheduled: an on-site visit to the Carolina Ground Mill and a presentation by Stephanie Swane, managing editor for Modernist Cuisine.
+Tickets are required for all workshops and can be purchased here.

-The festival is sponsored by local bakeries, the Bread Bakers Guild of America, Slow Food Asheville, Lindley Mills (an organic flour mill in Graham, NC), ASAP (Appalachian Sustainable Agriculture Project), the Carolina Farm Stewardship Association, Montford Walk-in Bakery, and Asheville-Buncomb Technical Community College.
+The festival is sponsored by local bakeries, the Bread Bakers Guild of America, Asheville-Buncomb Technical Community College, Lindley Mills (an organic flour mill in Graham, NC), King Arthur Flour, Carolina Ground Flour Mill, Ingles Markets, To Your Health Sprouted Flour Company, Rhubarb / Rhu Bakery, Carolina Farm Stewardship Association, and the Appalachian Sustainable Agriculture Project.